Irish Freedom Party: Ideology

-It advocates independence from "either London or Brussels", desiring to leave the EU and to re-unify Ireland by consent.
-It advocates "zero tolerance" of corruption and the "separation of powers" in the state.
+It advocated independence from "either London or Brussels", desiring to leave the EU and to re-unify Ireland by consent.
+It advocated "zero tolerance" of corruption and the "separation of powers" in the state.

 Climate policy

 Party chairman, Michael Leahy has stated that he is "sceptical of climate change," calling it "hyper alarmism."
-He however says he is in favour "alternative energy sources because we are running out of fossil fuels".
+He however claimed he favours "alternative energy sources because we are running out of fossil fuels".
 The party is opposed to the carbon tax.

 Great Replacement conspiracy theory

 Some commentators have linked party leader Hermann Kelly with alt-right ideologies, pointing to a YouTube interview in which Kelly appeared in 2018 alongside far-right activist and former British National Party member Jim Dowson.
 In the video Kelly said "The first thing they want to do is kill Irish kids and [they] want to replace them with every nationality who wants to come into our country", a statement which several news outlets associated with the great replacement conspiracy theory.

 In 2019, Kelly stated that "those talking about a Great Replacement in Ireland have a point", and in an interview with LifeSiteNews, referred to what he called the "great replacement of our children".
 Kelly later stated that he believes in "one human race" and has not supported "theories of racial superiority".